Trimma nasa: Ecology

 Nasal dwarfgobies generally congregate in large, loose schools near coral reef drop-offs pockmarked by caves or recesses.
 They may school together with related species like the blue-striped cave goby (Trimma tevegae).
 They usually orient themselves vertically with their heads facing upwards along the coral reef wall and presumably feed on zooplankton traveling down the water column.
 When threatened they will quickly retreat inside hiding places.

 Nasal dwarfgobies are very short-lived.
 The maximum recorded age is only 87 days.
 Of this, around 34 days are spent as pelagic larvae which is 39% of the total lifespan (in contrast to less than 1% for the vast majority of other reef fish species).
 They have high mortality rates, averaging at 4.7% per day.

 Their mating behavior has not been studied, but females are usually larger than males and more numerous (at a ratio of 1 male per 1.6 females).
 Since no specimens with intermediate gonad morphologies have been collected thus far, it is likely that they are not hermaphroditic as some other goby species are.

-They have also been observed sheltering in the tentacles of the hoplites corallimorph (Paracorynactis hoplites), with no apparent adverse effects from the stinging cells.
+They have also been observed sheltering in the tentacles of the giant reef corallimorph (Paracorynactis hoplites), with no apparent adverse effects from the stinging cells.